1. Examples

 • Cover letter clichés: There are certain phrases that recruiters have read a thousand times before, like those from people who claim to be “team players” who “think outside the box.”
 Eradicate these phrases from your vocabulary and use original language that you haven’t read anywhere else.

-• Non-customized letters: One-size-fits-all cover letters that you plan to send to 50 employers will rarely get results.
+• Non-customized letters: One-size-fits-all cover letters that you plan to send to 50 employers are a non-starter.
 Every cover letter should be targeted to a specific employer to address its needs and to talk about how you can help solve its problems.

 • Design errors: Garish headers, strange fonts, tiny text and other design errors may disqualify your letter at a glance.
 Unless you’re really skilled at typographic design, use a template to sidestep these and other fatal flaws.